TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 #### Close-range

-Equipment with this tag can be used on targets that are outside of arm's reach but still pretty close, usually between 1.5m and 10m away.
+Equipment with this tag are effective outside of arm's reach but still pretty close, usually between 1.5m and 10m away.

 #### Concealable